TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: CONCLUSIONS

 By automating tactile graphic generation, our method accelerates production and democratizes access to educational materials for visually impaired learners.
-This work illustrates how AI can drive social good, providing a blueprint for inclusive technology that prioritizes human needs.
-We encourage further research and collaboration in this area to enhance accessibility and empower visually impaired individuals.
+This work illustrates how AI can drive social good, offering a blueprint for inclusive technology that prioritizes human needs. \textbf{Our framework demonstrates how scalable, AI-augmented tools can empower tactile designers and educators, promoting inclusive learning environments worldwide.}